ExpressenAB/exp-amqp-connection/README.md

 ### API

 The broker object returned has the following functions.
-See the [exmaples](examples) for more info on parameters etc.
+See the [examples](examples) for more info on parameters etc.

 #### publish(routingKey, message, callback)